 Fast forward to today and it makes sense to stop using the virtual queue for this reason.
 Having a standby queue means that people who are absolutely determined to ride will have the opportunity.
 All it takes now is showing up early and you will eventually get on.
 Even if you have to wait for 3 hours or more, you can ride.

 We’d like to think making things easier for the average guest is Disney’s main motivation for switching over to a standby queue, but we are not that naive.

-This latest change to Rise of the Resistance also happens to take place exactly as Disney launched its new Disney Genie+ service which also happens to have a pay-per-ride feature using the Lightning Lane.
+This latest change to Rise of the Resistance also happens to take place exactly as Disney launched the Disney Genie+ service which also happens to have a pay-per-ride feature using the Lightning Lane.

 More individual Lightning Lane purchases will be made to skip the lines at Rise of the Resistance if guests see ridiculously long wait times posted each day.
-This will especially be the case during the holidays and the other busy times of the year at Walt Disney World.
+This is especially the case during the holidays and the other busy times of the year at Walt Disney World.

-Only Disney knows exactly how much each of these factors weighs into the decision to make the switch, but Rise of the Resistance has been one of the most popular Lightning Lane attractions early on, and it will certainly be a strong earner for the foreseeable future.
+Only Disney knows exactly how much each of these factors weighs into the decision to make the switch, but Rise of the Resistance has been one of the most popular Lightning Lane attractions, and it will certainly be a strong earner for the foreseeable future.

 How Long is the Wait Now with Standby Line?

-While wait times for Rise of the Resistance have been high, they haven’t been quite as bad as we originally thought, at least so far.
+While wait times for Rise of the Resistance have been high, they haven’t been quite as bad as we originally thought.

-Since using the standby queue, the average wait times for Rise of the Resistance have been approximately 83 minutes at any given time during the day.
+Since using the standby queue, the historical average wait times for Rise of the Resistance have been approximately 109 minutes at any given time during the day.